pooja-201/SQL_MusicalStore/README.md

 SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project will teach us how to analyze the music playlist database.
+We can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
 Database and Tools
 - **Database:** Microsoft SQL Server
 - **SQL Client Tool:** SQL Server Management Studio (SSMS)